Sound as a gauge theory and its infrared triangle: Sound as a Gauge Theory

 \subsection{Gauge potential}

 The equations of motion for linear acoustics state that \(\mathcal{H}\) (a three-form) and \(\hodge \mathcal{H}\) (a one-form) are closed.
-In general, they do not need to be exact, and thus it may not be possible to obtain a two-form \(B\) and/or a scalar field \(\phi\) such that \(\dd \mathcal{B} = \mathcal{H}\) and \( \dd\phi=\hodge \mathcal{H}\) (and, hence, \(\dd \mathcal{B} = \mathcal{H} =\hodge\dd\phi\) ).
-The conditions for a closed form to be exact is addressed by de Rham cohomology, which is briefly summarized in the Appendix (see Refs. \cite{frankel2012GeometryPhysicsIntroduction,gorodski2020SmoothManifolds,lee2012IntroductionSmoothManifolds,nakahara2003GeometryTopologyPhysics,tu2011IntroductionManifolds} for various introductions).
-For our purposes, the main observation is that we are not interested in a theory formulated in a general manifold.
-Our practical interest is to study the behavior of sound in the radiation zone.
+In general, they do not need to be exact, and thus it may not be possible to obtain a two-form \(\mathcal{B}\) and/or a scalar field \(\phi\) such that \(\dd \mathcal{B} = \mathcal{H}\) and \( \dd\phi=\hodge \mathcal{H}\) (and, hence, \(\dd \mathcal{B} = \mathcal{H} =\hodge\dd\phi\) ).
+The conditions for a closed form to be exact are given by de Rham cohomology, which is briefly summarized in App. \ref{app: differential-forms} (see Refs. \cite{frankel2012GeometryPhysicsIntroduction,gorodski2020SmoothManifolds,lee2012IntroductionSmoothManifolds,nakahara2003GeometryTopologyPhysics,tu2011IntroductionManifolds} for various introductions).
+Note, however, that we are not interested in a theory formulated in a general manifold.
+We want to study sound in the radiation zone.
 This means we want to consider all angles around the source and all possible times, but we are only interested in large radii.
 For example, we can say we are only interested in what happens for \(r > R\), where all image sources are contained inside a sphere of radius \(R\).
 Topologically, this radiation zone is given by \(\mathbb{R}^2 \times \mathbb{S}^2\).
 The factor \(\mathbb{S}^2\) represents all possible angles to which radiation could go, one of the factors of \(\mathbb{R}\) represents time, and the remaining factor of \(\mathbb{R}\) is (topologically) the interval \((R,+\infty)\).
 In \(\mathbb{R}^2 \times \mathbb{S}^2\)---i.e., in the radiation zone---de Rham cohomology ensures that closed three-forms such as \(\mathcal{H}\) and closed one-forms such as \(\hodge \mathcal{H}\) are always exact.
-Hence, in the radiation zone it is always possible to introduce the two-form potential \(\mathcal{B}\) and the scalar potential \(\phi\) such that \(\dd \mathcal{B} = \mathcal{H} = \hodge \dd\phi\). \(\phi\) is precisely the scalar field we considered in Sec. \ref{sec: linear-acoustics} and that \textcite{unruh1981ExperimentalBlackHoleEvaporation} originally considered in analogue gravity.
+Hence, in the radiation zone it is always possible to introduce the two-form potential \(\mathcal{B}\) and the scalar potential \(\phi\) such that \(\dd \mathcal{B} = \mathcal{H} = \hodge \dd\phi\). \(\phi\) is precisely the scalar field we considered in Sec. \ref{sec: linear-acoustics} and that \textcite{unruh1981ExperimentalBlackHoleEvaporation} originally considered in analog gravity.
 It is the phonon field.
-Notice that if we had allowed vorticity in the fluid, we would not have \(\dd\hodge \mathcal{H} = 0\), and it would not be possible to introduce \(\phi\).
+Had we allowed vorticity in the fluid, we would not have \(\dd\hodge \mathcal{H} = 0\), and it would not be possible to introduce \(\phi\) even in the radiation zone.
 In the language of Sec. \ref{sec: linear-acoustics}, \(\curl{\vb{v}} \neq \vb{0}\) would prevent us from writing \(\vb{v} = \grad\phi\).
 We are now just formulating the same type of statement in the language of differential forms.

 To pursue a description of asymptotic symmetries, it will be more convenient to work with \(\mathcal{B}\) rather than \(\phi\).
 In terms of \(\mathcal{B}\), linear acoustics becomes a gauge theory.
 The potential \(\mathcal{B}\) is not uniquely defined because we can perform transformations of the form